 According to Lonely Planet, interest in motels was declining by the time the 1980s rolled around.
 They were essentially bypassed by freeways and were often unable to compete with bigger names and hotels.
 However, there will always be a demand for something different from the norm.
 Developers and designers understand this and see potential in properties with unique layouts and historic value.
 Therefore, applying the best designs can draw attention back to these classic pit stops.

-For BUILD IT’s consultation services in design, contact our Mississauga construction location.
+For BUILD IT’s hotel consultation services in design, contact our office location near you.
 Also, if you want to learn about designing a hotel room, check out our article Understanding How to Decorate a Hotel Room.